-Renoir has removed his painting from the confines of the nocturnal bal with its cast of professional dancers and pimps and placed it in the rustic park surrounding the dancehall and windmills.
+Renoir has removed his painting from the confines of the nocturnal bal with its cast of professional dancers and pimps.
+He has placed it in the rustic park surrounding the dancehall and windmills.

-Moving the action outdoors gets rid of the hanging smoke, the cheap perfume and the citrus odour of absinthe that you can almost sense in the Toulouse-Lautrec and Picasso versions and allows the light to flood in.
+The action is now outdoors in the summer sun.
+The air has been cleared of the hanging smoke, the cheap perfume and the citrus odour of absinthe that you get in the Toulouse-Lautrec and Picasso versions.
+The light now floods in.

 For wheelchair route users, please return to point 9 Bateau Lavoir.

 The Dance at the Moulin de la Galette